AcademySoftwareFoundation/tac/process/contributing.md

 # Frequently Asked Questions

-Q: What if the project I want to propose is not under an Apache 2 license or Creative Commons Attribution 4.0 International License?
+Q: What if the project I want to propose is not under an Apache 2 license, CDLA license or Creative Commons Attribution 4.0 International License?

-A: Some projects may be able to relicense to [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase and the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) for all documentation and non-code assets.
+A: Some projects may be able to relicense to the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase, a [CDLA license](https://cdla.io/) for any data sets, and the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) for all documentation and non-code assets.
 If this can be easily done by one entity with the appropriate rights, this is our preferred approach.
 Projects with a history of contributions from multiple parties may not be able to easily relicense.
 Where another OSI-approved license is in place, the project may be proposed under its existing license and may be accepted without license change.
 Use of a license not approved by the ASWF does not preclude you from making a proposal but be sure in your project proposal to address the anticipated challenges relicensing the project.

 Q: Does the use of a particular open source license require the use of a CLA?